 Cross River Lodge, formerly Moosehorn Lodge, has cabins and B&B rooms, 888-238-5975.

 Dining: Don't miss dinner at the Trail Center Lodge, in the central Gunflint.
 The outside, built for a 1930s logging camp, isn't much to look at, but the inside is adorned with a hodgepodge of old tin signs, moose racks, loggers' saws, wooden wheels and snowshoes.

 What's more, the food is very good — try the Jack Daniels porterhouse — and it's served in a hearty atmosphere that transcends the usual skier-snowmobiler divisions.
 218-388-2214.

-The Gunflint Lodge serves sophisticated northwoods cuisine in its popular restaurant and more casual fare in a bistro, both overlooking Gunflint Lake; reservations advised.
-Old Northwoods Lodge serves breakfasts and dinners in its cedar log lodge.
+The Gunflint Lodge serves sophisticated northwoods cuisine in its popular restaurant and more casual fare in a bistro, both overlooking Gunflint Lake.

 The 29-kilometer Banadad Trail connects the central and upper systems and is used by Boundary Country Trekking and Old Northwoods Lodge.

 Excursions: Boundary Country Trekking organizes lodge-to-lodge and yurt-to-yurt skiing.

 For more, see From yurt to B&B on the Gunflint.